ultravioletrs/cube-docs/docs/security/roles-and-access-control.md

 ![Domain members and role assignment](/img/ui/domain-members-roles.png)

-This ensures that users only interact with features they are allowed to access.

----

-## Role Changes

-When a user’s role is updated:

-- The change takes effect immediately
-- UI visibility and available actions are updated accordingly
-- No page reload may be required, depending on the UI state

-Role changes affect only the selected domain.

----

-## Access Control and Security

-Role-based access control helps enforce security boundaries by:

-- Limiting access to sensitive operations
-- Reducing the risk of accidental or unauthorized changes
-- Ensuring clear separation of responsibilities within a domain

-RBAC works together with other Cube AI security mechanisms, such as authentication and auditing, to provide a controlled and observable environment.

----

-## Auditing and Role-Related Events
+## Auditing Role-Related Events

 Changes to domain membership and roles may be recorded as security-relevant events.

-For details on how such events are tracked, see:
-👉 **Security & Access → Audit Logs**
+For details on how such events are tracked, see: 👉 **Security & Access → Audit Logs**

----

 ## Next Steps

 To understand how access-related actions are monitored, continue with:
 👉 **Security & Access → Audit Logs**

-For domain workflows, see:
-👉 **UI → Domains**
+For domain workflows, see: 👉 **UI → Domains**